sbohmann/photobackup-server/README.md

     java -Djava.library.path="libraries" build/libs/photobackup-server-<version>.jar

-You have all the usual options, like running it in the foreground, with screen or tmus, with nohup, or as a proper daemon, including via the boot process.
+You have all the usual options, like running it in the foreground, with screen or tmux, with nohup, or as a proper daemon, including via the boot process.

 The execution directory must be that of the ```photobackup-server``` project n all cases.